Avon needs bold change as Jung's CEO tenure ends

 However, Avon took its eye off direct-sales competition, such as Brazil's Natura (NATU3.SA) and Sweden's Oriflame ORIsdb.ST, as well as traditional beauty businesses like L'Oreal SA (OREP.PA) and Procter & Gamble Co (PG.N) heading into new markets.

-The lack of an internal candidate is not a surprise, as Jung had run operations without a president or chief operating officer for years, while former chief financial officer, Chuck Cramb, has already been moved into a into a new post overseeing developed markets such as the sluggish United States.
+It is still dealing with the fallout from a bribery investigation that began in China in 2008, and the slow process of moving to a direct sales model there.

-Now, as Avon wraps up celebrations around the globe for its 125th anniversary, investors who have watched the stock fall by nearly 45 percent in 2011 alone may also have something to celebrate.
+Now, as Avon wraps up celebrations around the globe for its 125th anniversary, investors who have watched the stock fall by nearly 45 percent in 2011 alone have something to cheer about.

 Avon shares had only appreciated about 1.7 percent since Jung was named CEO until the announcement of the CEO search.
 The shares shot up as much as 11 percent to $17.91 on the New York Stock Exchange on Wednesday.